CentOS-PaaS-SIG/ci-pipeline/README.md

 If functional tests are successful in the previous stage of the pipeline then an OStree compose is generated.

-CI Pipeline messages sent via fedmsg for this stage are captured by the topics org.centos.prod.ci.pipeline.compose.[queued,running,complete].
+CI Pipeline messages sent via fedmsg for this stage are captured by the topics org.centos.prod.ci.pipeline.compose.[running,complete].

 ### Integration Tests on OStree